yuichu/hash-table-distribution/README.md

 Project Overview:

-We are given textfiles that contain itemNames and SKUs.
+Given text files of warehouse items and their product numbers, create six different hash functions, each with its own hash table, that calculates an item's hash value and stores the product number in the corresponding item pallet within the hash table.

-Create an unordered_map hashtable that stores and calculate the most balanced hashtable for each set of SKUs.
+Once the hash table is generated, determine which hash table creates the most balanced distribution of items across nine item pallets.